Metra's 2017-2018 Safety Poster and Essay Contest! Show us why you should keep your “Eyes Up, Devices Down: Look, Listen, Live."

 The Safety Poster Contest is a key part of these ongoing efforts to increase public awareness.
 Through the contest, we're asking students to take on an advocacy role and create an image that clearly communicates the importance of safety near the tracks.
 One first-, second- and third-place winner will be selected from each grade, K through 12, and awarded the following prizes:

 The winning designs will be featured in Metra’s safety calendar, website, station displays and on weekend passes.

 Students are also encouraged to enter the 2016-2017 Metra Safety Essay Contest.
-Contest participants are asked to describe in 300 words or less how to “Keep Yourself(ies) Safe” when near trains and railroad tracks.
+Contest participants are asked to describe in 300 words or less how to “Eyes Up, Devices Down: Look, Listen, Live" when near trains and railroad tracks.
 There will be a first place awarded in each of the essay contest's three divisions: Grades K-4, 5-8 and 9-12.
 The first-place winners in the essay contest will receive an iPad.

 Exclusive news and announcements are also available on the Metra contest Facebook page

 In the tabs on the left side of this page, you can see the work of past contest winners, news coverage about the contest, review Contest Rules, and find out how to submit your entry.
 Teachers will also find useful information under the tab marked Classroom Materials: fact sheets, coloring pages and bulletin board displays to help them integrate railroad safety messages into their lesson plans.
 In addition, the site includes games and information sheets designed for parents and driver education instructors.